Gino Odjick: Post-playing career

 In 2003, Odjick moved back to Vancouver and collaborated with the Musqueam First Nation to manage the Musqueam Golf & Learning Academy.
+He long had an association with the Musqueam, living on their reserve near Vancouver during his time with the Canucks.
+He also worked with the Aquilini family, who purchased the Canucks in 2004, advising them on working with Indigenous groups for business opportunities.

 Odjick starred in the 2014 Canadian short film Ronny Nomad and the Legendary Napkins of Wood written and produced by Adrian Patterson.
 The film won best comedic short at the Oregon Independent Film Festival.

+Odjick dealt with several physical and mental health issues in his post-hockey life.
+In 2009 he was diagnosed as bi-polar.
+He would spend time in psychiatric hospitals in 2010, 2012, and 2013 as a result of this and other mental health issues.
 On June 26, 2014, Odjick revealed that he was diagnosed with the rare terminal disease AL amyloidosis, a rare blood disorder and whose exact cause is often unknown.
 This condition had slowly been hardening his heart by coating it in abnormal protein deposits, which eventually led Odjick to suffer a heart attack.
 He received the Indspire Award in the sports category in 2015.
 Given just months to live, Odjick turned to an experimental treatment for his illness.
 Odjick began recovering, and three years later, his heart was working at 60 percent of its capacity.

 Odjick died from a heart attack on January 15, 2023, at age 52.
 Odjick's parents, Joe and Giselle, predeceased him.
-He had ten children and five sisters.
-His sister Dina Odjick confirmed his death.
+He had eight children and five sisters.
+One of his sons was named Bure in honour of Odjick's Canucks teammate and close friend, Pavel Bure.
 In June 2023, doctors informed Odjick's family that he highly likely suffered from the effects of chronic traumatic encephalopathy, with Odjick experiencing forgetfulness and would repeat himself.